Spot the Difference: Ladybug and Asian Beetle

 Ladybugs (Coccinellidae species) and Asian lady beetles (Harmonia axyridis) exhibit notable behavioral differences that reflect their ecological adaptations and interactions with their environments.
 Ladybugs are generally known for their gentle and non-aggressive behavior towards humans and other organisms.
 They primarily feed on soft-bodied insects like aphids and scale insects, using their mouthparts to pierce and suck out their prey's fluids.
 Ladybugs are beneficial in gardens and agricultural settings, where they help control pest populations without causing harm to plants or humans.
 During colder months, some ladybug species may overwinter in sheltered locations such as leaf litter or crevices in trees or rocks, where they enter a state of dormancy until warmer temperatures return.

 In contrast, Asian lady beetles exhibit more variable behaviors that can include aggression and biting under certain circumstances.
 While they are also beneficial predators of aphids and other pests, Asian lady beetles have been known to bite humans, though this behavior is typically defensive and occurs when they feel threatened or trapped.
 This biting behavior, along with their tendency to aggregate in large numbers indoors during the fall months for overwintering, can lead to nuisance issues in residential and commercial buildings.
-Asian lady beetles are more adaptable to a range of habitats and environmental conditions, contributing to their success as an invasive species in North America and other regions.
+Asian lady beetles are more adaptable to a range of habitats and environmental conditions, contributing to their success as an invasive species in North America.

 Are Asian Lady Beetles Harmful to Plants?